-- 1 Place a sling around carriage and attach to an overhead hoist.
-Lift carriage high enough so that the tension on the chain over sheaves is relieved after the carriage is blocked.
+- 1 Place a sling around carriage and attach to an overhead hoist Lift carriage high enough so that the tension on the chain over sheaves is relieved.
 Position wooden blocks under the carriage and lower it. - 2 Remove the split pin securing the chain anchor pins and discard.
 While supporting the chains, remove the chain anchor pins and drape the chains over the carriage. - 3 Remove retaining ring securing sheaves to sheave support.
-Remove sheaves with bearings. - 4 Remove bearing retaining ring from sheave and press bearings from sheaves. - 5 Thoroughly clean, inspect and replace all worn or damaged parts. - 6 Reverse the above to assemble and install.
+Remove sheaves and bearings. - Remove bearing retaining ring from sheave and press bearings from sheaves. - 5 Thoroughly clean, inspect and replace all worn or damaged parts. - Reverse the above to assemble and install.Use new split pins in chain anchor pins.

-(2) Rear chain sheave (TF mast)
+2) REAR CHAIN SHEAVE (TF MAST)

 - 1 Raise and securely block carriage and inner mast section. - 2 Remove the split pin securing the chain anchor pins and discard.
-While supporting the chains, remove the chain anchor pins from outer mast section. - 3 Remove chains. - 4 Remove retaining ring securing chain sheaves to sheave support.
-Pry off sheaves with bearings. - 5 Remove bearing retaining ring from sheave and press bearings from sheaves. - 6 Thoroughly clean, inspect and replace all worn or damaged parts. - 7 Reverse the above procedure to assemble and install.
+While supporting the chains, remove the chain anchor pins from outer mast section. - 3 Remove chains. - Remove retaining ring securing chain sheaves to sheave support.
+Remove sheaves and bearings. - 5 Remove bearing retaining ring from sheave and press bearings from sheaves. - 6 Thoroughly clean, inspect and replace all worn or damaged parts. - Reverse the above procedure to assemble and install.
 Use new split pins in chain anchor pins.